 The CBN code mandates financial institutions to make the following disclosures:

 - Annual report including remuneration of board and executives.

 - Details of directors and shareholders who own 5% and above of the bank’s shares.

 - The bank’s corporate governance structure and composition of board committees.

-- Shareholder who owns a minimum of 5% of shares in the company and control the company when acting in concert,
+- A shareholder who owns a minimum of 5% of shares in the company and controls the company when acting in concert.

 Corporate governance related disclosures by the PENCOM code include: